vinjanampathy/Heterogenous_COVID19_India_Model/README.md

 ### Projections and intervention strategies by incorporating geographical, infrastructural and response heterogeneity

-This website is a repository for the code and some results that **will soon be** available in our [manuscript](https://arxiv.org/abs/0906.1259) posted on the arXiv.
-The code with the state data is in the main branch of /sanitgupta/X-SEAIPR (forked under /vinjanampathy for convenience) and the district data and simulations are in the district1 branch.
+This website is a repository for the code and some results that are available in our [manuscript](https://arxiv.org/abs/2007.14392) posted to the arXiv.
+The code with the state data is in the [main branch]{https://github.com/vinjanampathy/X-SEAIPR} and the district data and simulations are available [here](https://github.com/vinjanampathy/X-SEAIPR/tree/District1).
 We welcome the _use and modification_ of the code presented here and any comments from the reader.

 ### Model